Written by Sam Corporations February 13, 2023

 The famous multi-day hiking circuit of Ausangate is close by and can be connected to Vinicunca for those keen to hike.
 If not, Ausangate can be viewed conveniently by vehicle.
 Ausangate is a snow-capped Andean Mountain of epic proportions.

 As Palcoyo Rainbow Mountain is situated at a high altitude, you should carry warm clothes for the cold weather.
-Although the trail through Palcoyo is not as difficult as the one which leads to Vinicunca, it can get muddy (during the monsoon season); so it will be a better idea to carry a pair of hiking boots as well.
+Although the trail through Palcoyo is not as difficult as the one which leads to Vinicunca.
+The trek can get muddy (during the monsoon season).
+It will be a better idea to carry a pair of hiking boots as well.
 Last but not least, if you are susceptible to altitude sickness, be sure to carry some coca leaves or pills to help you deal with the symptoms.

 Plan your trip to the Peruvian highlands during the rainy season and visit this unique wonder that’ll give you a dreamlike experience.